Things I’ve Tried To Combat Endo

 • Hydromorphone (Dilaudid - leaves me more nauseated than the other opiates, but once it kicks in, it dissociates me so nicely from the pain.
 Then it gets bad; continual GI issues, feeling of suffocation close to the level I experienced with oxycodone, and WITHDRAWLS!!!!)

-• Vicoprofen - Currently on it as of October 2009.
-Like all the other opioids, it leaves me constipated, gives me nightmares, makes it really hard to breathe, makes me itchy, and makes me clench my jaw.
-I can only take half a pill at a time.
+• Vicoprofen – October 2009.
+Like all the other opioids, it left me constipated, gave me nightmares, made it really hard to breathe, made me itchy, and made me clench my jaw.
+I could only take half a pill at a time.
 Taking more than that is a bad idea for me.
 The closest I can think of is my bad experience on Oxycodone.
-I had to get off the Tylenol 3 though because of pending FDA decision to ban acetaminophen, and the fact that it kills my liver.
+I had to get off the Tylenol 3 for a few months, though because of pending FDA decision to ban acetaminophen, and the fact that it kills my liver.

 • Taking supplements religiously since 1999: Iron, No-Flush Niacin, Vitamin-C, Calcium, Magnesium, Zinc, Potassium, Copper, Vitamin B-6, Vitamin D3, B-Complex, Vitamin E, Milk Thistle, Potassium, Evening Primrose Oil.
-I still take these supplements to this day (except for copper).
+I still take some of these supplements to this day (except for copper, No-Flush Niacin, and the B vitamins because I keep getting dermatitis from them, even though they say they are allergen-free).

 Then there’s also the very fact that no matter which pain medication I’m on, sometimes it’s not enough to stop the pain which leaves me screaming.